Central Park Photo Spots: A Complete Photographers Guide

 - Every day, from 6 am -9 am is off-leash hours for dogs

-Best Views in Central Park
+Best Things to Do in Central Park

 Hands down my favorite part of Central Park is the Bethesda fountain.
 Towering tall at 26 feet high this beauty is one of the tallest fountains in New York.
 The bronzed sculpture sitting atop is called “Angel of the Waters”.
 It was placed to commemorate the opening of the Croton Aqueduct, which supplied New York City with fresh water.
 Finally, the fountain is perfect to post up and people watch or watch the boats float by on the lake.

-Location: mid park at 72nd street entrance
+Location: mid-park at 72nd street entrance

 Bethesda Terrace is a two-level plaza overlooking the lake with the most beautiful architecture.
 Two gorgeous staircases take you down to the terrace which houses the Bethesda Fountain.
 Don’t miss the interior of the terrace!
 It’s ornamented with stunning tilework (16,000 tiles on the ceiling alone).
 And almost always has a live musician playing music adding to the ambiance.
 Above all, it’s a magical place in NYC that needs to be experienced by everyone, bar none.